-Jackson State Community College is accredited by The Commission on Colleges of the Southern Association of Colleges and Schools 1866 Southern Lane, Decatur, Georgia 30033-4097, 1-404-679-4500 to award the Level I Associate degree.
-Inquiries to the Commission should regard only accreditation status.
+Jackson State Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award degrees at the associate level.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Jackson State Community College.

-2012-2013 COLLEGE CATALOG AND STUDENT HANDBOOK
+2013-2014 COLLEGE CATALOG AND STUDENT HANDBOOK